fduTristin/Database-System/notes/chap3.md

 not null
 primary key (A1,A2,...An)
-foreign key (Ak1,Ak2,...,Akn) references s check(P), where P is a predicate
+foreign key (Ak1,Ak2,...,Akn) references s check(P) --  P is a predicate
-//e.g.
+--e.g.
 create table instructor
 (ID varchar(5),
 name varchar(20) not null,